ayasystems/PowerMaxEsp8266/README.md

 This sketch provide mqtt comunication to Visonic PowerMax Alarms

+Added WifiManager to setup wifi and mqtt connection

+Into folder libraries you can find the used libraries to compile

 ## OUTPUT TOPICS
 # powermax/stat
 Send info about alarm status (sending info each minute)